-Yep – that’s a rabbit.
-In our fenced-in backyard.
-He’s an expert hole-digger, pretty fast runner.
+Yep — that’s a rabbit.
+In our fenced-in back yard.
+He’s an expert hole-digger and a pretty fast runner.
 The little girl inside my head thinks he’s cute.
-The adult inside my head is not happy he’s enjoying our salad bar vegetable garden.
+The adult gardener in my head is not happy he’s enjoying our large vegetable garden.

 When I was growing up, I read the novel Watership Down by Richard Adams.
-I loved that book, and reread it about 6 years ago.
-That book definitely gets my imagination going on what this rabbit is up to, who he’s hanging out with, where the big warren is with the central meeting space in the middle for all the rabbits in the community . . .
+I loved that book, and reread it about six years ago.
+That book definitely gets my imagination going on what this rabbit is up to, who he’s hanging out with, and where is the big warren — the one with the central meeting space for all of the rabbits in the community . . .

 But I’m not sure we can co-exist peacefully.
 We do have things in common, like our mutual love of the flowers in my back yard.
 However, the rabbit wants to eat them, whereas I just want to enjoy looking at them.

 I had a talk with my bunny, Hester, a few weeks ago after she ate all the leaves off my beloved beans…

 The rabbit “condo” that we found within our vegetable bed was right in between the eggplants and beans… Coincidence?

 That bunny has nothing on the millions of little chipmunks burrowing holes all over my yard!

 Read your bio – so you were a big-haired Philly girl!
 I grew up outside of Philly and also rocked some seriously huge hair myself!
 My daughter plays the flute – I play nothing – so I’m jealous of your classic training!